AI-generated

 Key Excerpts

-• "To Our mind, the right to perform an exclusive distributorship agreement and to reap the profits resulting from such performance are proprietary rights which a party may protect... which may otherwise not be diminished, nay, rendered illusory by the expedient act of utilizing or interposing a person or firm to obtain goods from the supplier to defeat the very purpose for which the exclusive distributorship was conceptualized..."
+• "The right to perform an exclusive distributorship agreement and to reap the profits resulting from such performance are proprietary rights which a party may protect which may otherwise not be diminished, nay, rendered illusory by the expedient act of utilizing or interposing a person or firm to obtain goods from the supplier to defeat the very purpose for which the exclusive distributorship was conceptualized, at the expense of the sole authorized distributor."

 Precedents Cited

-• Gilchrist vs. Cuddy — Cited as the controlling precedent establishing that an injunction is the appropriate remedy to prevent wrongful interference with contracts by strangers where the legal remedy is insufficient and the resulting injury is irreparable.
+• Gilchrist vs. Cuddy, 29 Phil.
+542 (1915) — Cited for the rule that injunction is the proper remedy to prevent a wrongful interference with contracts by strangers where the legal remedy is insufficient and the injury is irreparable.

-• Daywalt vs. Corporacion de PP. Agustinos Recoletos — Referenced to support the principle that a third party's liability for interfering with a contract is an "independent act generative of civil liability," separate from the obligations of the contracting parties themselves.
+• Daywalt vs. Corporacion de PP. Agustinos Recoletos, 39 Phil.
+587 (1919) — Cited for the principle that the accountability of a third party for interfering with a contract is an independent act generative of civil liability.

 Provisions